Does Automatic Translation Reshape Political Attitudes? X’s Global Rollout as a Natural Experiment in Incidental Cross-Lingual Exposure

 |---|---|

-| H1 (Content audit) | Translated political content surfaced to neutral non-English accounts on X will overrepresent U.S. right-leaning sources relative to the baseline distribution of English political content |
+| H1, content audit | Translated political content surfaced to neutral non-English accounts on X will overrepresent U.S. right-leaning sources relative to the baseline distribution of English political content |

-| H2 (Attitude change) | Exposure to algorithmically typical translated conservative content will produce a positive shift in thermometer ratings of Trump and support for America First policies, relative to the neutral content control |
+| H2, attitude change | Exposure to algorithmically typical translated conservative content will produce a positive shift in thermometer ratings of Trump and support for America First policies, relative to the neutral content control |

-| H3 (Label moderation) | The attitude shift in H2 will be attenuated when the translation label is prominently displayed, indicating that epistemic awareness of machine translation origin discounts the credibility of the content |
+| H3, label moderation | The attitude shift in H2 will be attenuated when the translation label and algorithmic-selection cue are prominently displayed |

-| H4 (Prior attitude moderation) | The attitude shift in H2 will be largest among participants with neutral or uncertain prior attitudes toward the United States, and smallest or absent among participants with strong negative prior attitudes |
+| H4, prior attitude moderation | The attitude shift in H2 will be largest among participants with neutral or uncertain prior attitudes toward the United States and weakest among participants with strong negative priors |

 Expected Contributions